GurraT/Totebo-Trading/README.md

 ### Project Goal

 #### The goal of this project is to build an interactive and responsive website allowing users to store and collect stock market data.
-Additionally, users will be able to store and suggest parameters they want to include in their trading strategy and post this to database used for tailor making analysis for the user.
+Additionally, users will be able to store and suggest parameters they want to include in their trading strategy and post this to a database used for tailor making analysis for the user.

 #### The features on the website will: